 The surface deposits in the proposed project area are composed entirely of younger Quaternary Alluvium.
 This younger Quaternary Alluvium is unlikely to contain significant vertebrate fossils, at least in the uppermost layers.
-The closest fossil vertebrate locality is LACM 7786, between Hesperia and the former George Air Force Base.
+The closest vertebrate fossil locality from these deposits is LACM 1224, west of Spring Valley Lake, which produced a specimen of fossil camel, Camelops.
+The next closest fossil vertebrate locality is LACM 7786, between Hesperia and the former George Air Force Base.
 This locality produced a fossil specimen of meadow vole, Microtus.
-The next closest vertebrate fossil locality from these deposits is LACM 1224, west of Spring Valley Lake, which produced a specimen of fossil camel, Camelops.
 Additionally, on the western side of the Mojave River below the bluffs, an otherwise unrecorded specimen of mammoth was collected in 1961 from older Quaternary Alluvium deposits.
-No significant new excavation or grading would occur.
+The proposed project would not involve significant new excavation or grading.
+The only new proposed earthwork would be to excavate space for sidewalks and landscaping along "C" Avenue and Hercules Street.
 As a result, no impacts would occur.